 A key suggestion here is to ask your vendors to track and deliver analysis regularly on the campaigns they run for you.
 They should be able to provide regular campaign results and insights, which will help you evaluate progress and maximize campaign success.

 This may all seem like a lot just to send out a bunch of ads.
 But, from our vantage point, the marketers who take the time to really develop their strategy, even down to their direct mail campaigns, have the best results.
 The thing to remember is that, with us, it’s a partnership – so don’t hesitate to take advantage of our expertise.
 Integrated marketing can be complex but if you’re working with people who can understand the broader goals of your integrated marketing program, they can help you align your media to perform how it needs to in a truly sustainable and cost-effective way.
-We are happy to show you how this can work.
-In the meantime, check out our latest eBook on developing your shared mail strategy.
+We are happy to show you how this can work, just click Get Started below.

 2017 DMA Response Rate Report,